 The Fort Edmonton Park Operations Team is thrilled to welcome our very own hive of thousands of busy little creators to our site, located in the southwest corner of Mellon Field on 1920 Street.
 We have partnered with YEG Honeycomb to bring an active hive to Fort Edmonton Park.

 The YEG Honeycomb initiative is a 3-year pilot project, supported by the City of Edmonton, highlighting the benefits of urban beekeeping and urban history by combining both into a unique opportunity that demonstrates the value of bringing bees into the urban landscape.

-Beehives support our Operations Team’s commitment to environmental sustainability, as the bees will assist in the flower, fruit and vegetable production at Fort Edmonton Park.
-In addition, bees are still in a decline, having hives supports the Edmonton community as a whole.
+Beehives support our Operations Team’s commitment to environmental sustainability, as the bees will assist in the flower, fruit, and vegetable production at Fort Edmonton Park.
+In addition, bees are still in decline, having hives supports the Edmonton community as a whole.

 Beehives also support our Hospitality Team, in supporting local food-related businesses, and the local production of honeycomb.
 Honeycomb is quickly becoming a sought-after food product.
 Some of the local suppliers we are working on partnering with are using honeycomb in their restaurants, such as Mewley's and Chartier.
 This is an exciting endeavor for Fort Edmonton Park!